Materials used in this chapter were published in:

 Using both tuber treatment and double spraying on potato requires 450 mL of Albit per hectare.
 Therefore, one liter of Albit per season covers 2.2 hectares; every liter of Albit brings additional 7.6 t of potato yield.

-To achieve significant results, Albit treatments can be combined with insecticidal, herbicidal and fungicidal treatments.
+To achieve significant results, Albit treatments can be combined with insecticidal, herbicidal treatments.
 Albit is recommended to be used in combination with chemical fungicides (based on a.i. copper oxychloride + cymoxanil and copper oxychloride + oxadixyl).
 Treatment periods can be found in the recommendations for chemical fungicides.

 When chemical fungicides are combined with Albit, fungicide usage is reduced down to 50%.
 Some of the basic fungicidal treatments at early vegetative stages can be completely replaced by Albit (if Albit is used before any visible signs of diseases).